pas-mllr/pas-mllr/README.md

-I'm an independent tech consultant specializing in AI and digital transformation.
+I'm an independent tech consultant specializing in digital transformation.
 After over a decade in consulting, I went solo to help businesses make real use of emerging tech, particularly AI.

 I run **Lurn Digital**, my consulting firm.
 Currently, I'm working with a global energy company to help transform how tax & finance teams work.
 I also support small businesses and non-profits, leveraging technology to drive impactful change.